The “marriage is hard” talk can sometimes be irritating to the unmarried person.

 My response to his sweetness is automatic.

-It’s when he doesn’t do those things – infact does the opposite – that I need to be fanned to the right direction.
+It’s when he doesn’t do those things that I need to be fanned in the right direction.

 And am not talking about fixing breakfasts and taking me out – even though being an “acts of service” girl, such acts make me very happy.

 I am talking about the harder stuff of marriage.

 We hear the hard talk because we need it.